 7 Great Places for Snow Adventures

 Winter is when many Pacific Northwest residents retreat indoors, waiting for warmer weather to explore the natural wonders of the region.
-For snowmobilers, the falling snow creates a buzz of excitement, knowing that adventures in the snow are just around the corner.
-The snow may limit outdoor exploration on foot, but those with a snow-machine will revel in riding and taking in backcountry views.
+For snowmobilers, the falling snow creates a buzz of excitement, knowing that snowmobiling adventures are just around the corner.
+The snow may limit outdoor exploration on foot, but those with a snowmobile will revel in riding and taking in backcountry views.

 In Washington, there are about 80 Sno-Parks to explore.
-North Idaho is also a haven for snowmobile riders, bringing them into the rugged landscape that defines the Gem State.
-Before leaving home, check the weather forecast and avalanche conditions from the Northwest Avalanche Center to ensure all in your group have a safe day.
+North Idaho is also a haven for snowmobile riders with its rugged landscape that defines the Gem State.
+Before leaving home, check the weather forecast and avalanche conditions from the Northwest Avalanche Center to ensure your group has a safe day.
 Sno-Park permits are required at many locations, so inquire locally before heading out.
 Don’t have a snowmobile?
-Check with local rental agencies to see if they are offering tours and rentals during COVID-19 and verify their safety and restrictions.
+Check with local rental agencies.

 Further east, you’ll find the Elk Heights trail system, a gem to the region that offers 90 miles of groomed snowmobile trails and numerous scenic vistas of the eastern Cascades.
 North of Interstate 90, you’ll find the Blewett Pass trail system.
 There are 70 miles of groomed trails, leading to remote huts and fantastic views on bluebird days.
-The ride to Table Mountain is a favorite, as the loop ride passes two huts.
+The ride to Table Mountain is a favorite.

 In the Gifford Pinchot National Forest, you’ll find Marble Mountain, a classic spot to ride in Washington.
 Near Mount St. Helens, you’ll find a 25-mile trail system at the base of the volcano.
 From November to May, adventurous riders can work their way to the crater rim of this active volcano.
 This experience is limited to those who have a permit and stay outside the designated non-motorized corridor.
 Please stay away from the edge on your machine and hike the last 100 yards to the top.
 Be cautious because cornices have been known to break under the weight of snowmobiles.
 Near Marble Mountain, Wakepish is another great spot, offering 17 miles of groomed trails and 60 miles of ungroomed routes to explore.